-Using the four-factor analysis, the City will translate vital written materials into languages of frequently-encountered LEP groups.
+Using the four-factor analysis, the City will translate vital written materials into languages in Spanish.
 Vital information from those documents should be interpreted when translations are not available for LEP or when oral communication is more effective, such as in the case of LEP individuals whose primary language is traditionally an oral one.